 Part-Time Employment: Electrical Engineering students have numerous opportunities to gain part-time employment and technical experience while completing their degrees.
 The university offers the Student Technology Fellow program that is very competitive.
 Electrical Engineering faculty often employ undergraduate and graduate students during the semester as research assistants.
 Local industries also provide numerous part-time employment opportunities with flexible work hours for students.

 Organizations: Many outstanding professional activities are available through the student chapters of The Institute of Electrical and Electronics Engineers (IEEE) and Association for Computing Machinery (ACM).
 The Electrical and Computer Engineering Honors group Eta Kappa Nu (HKN) has consistently been recognized nationally as an Outstanding Chapter.
 Upsilon Pi Epsilon (UPE) and the Robotics Club are also active organizations.

 SDSU has been very effective in placing graduates from this department into exciting positions after graduation – reaching 100 percent placement for more than 20 years.
 While SDSU graduates work all over the world, many choose to work right here in the Midwest and in South Dakota.
 SDSU has a campus placement office to assist students in finding jobs.
 The success of our graduates has been tremendous, with many graduates achieving distinction in their respective areas of study.
-Please visit our Career Opportunities page for a list of current positions.
+Please visit our employment and internships page for a list of current positions.